krzemienski/awesome-from-stars/README.md

 * [joshuayoes/ios-simulator-mcp](https://github.com/joshuayoes/ios-simulator-mcp): MCP server for interacting with the iOS simulator
 * [conorluddy/ios-simulator-skill](https://github.com/conorluddy/ios-simulator-skill): An IOS Simulator Skill for ClaudeCode.
 Use it to optimise Claude's ability to build, run and interact with your apps, and to proxy xcodebuild to save token and context wastage.
 * [facebookarchive/ios-snapshot-test-case](https://github.com/facebookarchive/ios-snapshot-test-case): Snapshot view unit tests for iOS
-* [allaboutapps/ios-starter](https://github.com/allaboutapps/ios-starter): Cookiecutter and XcodeGen template for our iOS apps.
 * [kelvinfok/iOS-Swift-HLS-Stream-Video-Player](https://github.com/kelvinfok/iOS-Swift-HLS-Stream-Video-Player): Sample Project featuring AVPlayer that streams HLS videos (m3u8)
 * [awesome-tips/iOS-Tips](https://github.com/awesome-tips/iOS-Tips): iOS 知识小集
 * [twitter/ios-twitter-network-layer](https://github.com/twitter/ios-twitter-network-layer): Twitter Network Layer is a scalable and feature rich network layer built on top of NSURLSession for Apple platforms